Nazulka/WD-Buzzwords/README.md

 * Similar to the page above it contains a card with the Username and Password input fields and enables new users to create a personalized account and to be able to contribute to the dictionary.
 * There is a link below the card to direct already registered users to the Log In page.

-##### Features available for registered users and admin
+##### Features available to registered users and admin
 ###### Account Page
 * Enables registered users to view the terms added by themselves to the dictionary.
 It provides an option to edit or delete these terms.
 Users get a pop-up delete confirmation modal to eliminate accidental removal of entries.

 ###### Add Term
 * The form allows users to add new entries and their description.
 It features a check-before-adding chart [credit: Macmillan Dictionary](https://www.macmillandictionary.com/open-dictionary/submit.html) to help users to decide whether to add their word to the dictionary.
+* When users try to add new term, it gets checked if the entry already exists in the dictionary and users get a flash notification if so.
+If this is a unique entry it then gets added to the dictionary and users see a flash message to confirm the successful entry.
+This entry is then displayed in the users' Account Page.

 ###### Log Out
-* Enables users to log out of their account deletes session cookies.
+* Enables users to log out of their account and deletes their session cookies.

 #### CRUD Functionality